 Go wine tasting at one of the local wineries.

 Check out Red Beach, which is arguably one of the most famous and remarkable points of interest to see.
 It’s not a place to layout or walk with sandals because there’s a lot of pebbles and rough terrain.
 However, you can snorkel and marvel at the stunning rock formations.
 There are a couple of food stands that serve drinks and snacks.

 Swim at Amoudi Bay beneath Oia.
-There is no beach here but jumping from the rocks is the best swimming spot on Santorini.
+There is no beach here, but jumping from the rocks into the best swimming spot on Santorini makes it worthwhile.

 Take a moonlit walk around Firá or Oia.

 If you’re a diver, there are amazing sites to explore.
 There are plenty of diving centres in Kamári, (Navy’s Waterworld, Volcano Dive Center), or near Pýrgos, (Aegean Divers, Santorini Dive Centre), who can take you out.

 Go to Mt.
 Profítis Ilías, which is the highest point of the island.
 There, you’ll find a monastery and great views of the island.

 Visit Ancient Thira and explore the ruins of Hellenistic temples.